Today we will talk about The 15 Greatest Classic Mystery and Detective Novels of all Time.

 The ending was unexpected, Absolutely shocking!
-Author Scott Duro original line master of English and American Literature from Stanford University, After graduation, he stayed in school to teach literary creation, I like letter and pen doodle after class, Just because I met in the writing process many legal issues, So I chose to enter Harvard Law School for further study, Since then, several sensational legal thrillers have been published in succession.
+Author Scott Duro original line a master of English and American Literature from Stanford University, After graduation, he stayed in school to teach literary creation, I like letter and pen doodle after class, Just because I met in the writing process many legal issues, So I chose to enter Harvard Law School for further study, Since then, several sensational legal thrillers have been published in succession.
 Say.

-Great writers who are also lawyers, Scott Douro and John Grisham and Richard Patterson(Richard Patterson) and called "Sanjie".
+Great writers who are also lawyers, Scott Douro and John Grisham, and Richard Patterson(Richard Patterson) and called "Sanjie".
 The movie version of the book by Harrison?
 Starring Ford.

 6. The Spy Who Came in from the Cold